susiegriggo/ProtvecBacterialProteins/README.md

-# ProtvecBacterialAnnotations
+# Embedding Bacterial Proteins with Protvec

-Using Protvec sequence embeddings [1] for evaluating bacterial protein sequence annotations.
+Here we demonstrate the use of Protvec sequence embeddings for evaluating bacterial protein annotations.

 ## Protvec Models

-- Protvec models are trained using code adapted from biovec https://github.com/kyu999/biovec using the Protvec algorithm [1] with a vector size of 100 and a context size of 25.
+- Protvec models are trained using code adapted from [biovec](https://github.com/kyu999/biovec) using the Protvec algorithm [1] with a vector size of 100 and a context size of 25.
 We provide the training script `train_protvec.py`.

 - The Protvec model trained on _Bacillus_ carbohydrate metabolism seqeuences was compared with BLOSUM62 matrix.
 This analysis is shown in notebooks, `BLOSUM_comparison.ipynb`

-- As well as the models trained in this work, sequences are embedded using a [Protvec model trained with 324,018 sequences from the Swiss-Prot database](http://dx.doi.org/10.7910/DVN/JMFHTN).
+- Protvec models trained with [Bacillus carbohydrate metabolism sequences](https://doi.org/10.25451/flinders.19770379) and [unknown Bacillus sequences](https://doi.org/10.25451/flinders.19770742) can be downloaded.

-- Trained Protvec models are available at #TODO - add figshare/roads link - include all and the Bacillus model
+- Sequences are embedded using a [Protvec model trained with 324,018 sequences from the Swiss-Prot database](http://dx.doi.org/10.7910/DVN/JMFHTN).

 ## Sequence Embedding